 a.
-Charged Student's Rights.
+Charged Student's Rights

 A student charged with a violation of the Student Code of Conduct has the right to:

-- A fair and impartial hearing.
+- A fair and impartial hearing

-- An opportunity to present relevant evidence and information on his/her behalf, including presenting witnesses and/or signed, written statements, unless waived for informal resolutions or where a student accepts responsibility for the charge.
+- An opportunity to present relevant evidence and information on their behalf, including presenting witnesses and/or signed, written statements, unless waived for informal resolutions or where a student accepts responsibility for the charge.
 The student conduct officer determines the relevance of all witnesses to a student conduct hearing.

 - Not provide self-incriminating information.
 Choosing not to provide information does not constitute an admission of responsibility.
 However, absent a full statement, the hearing body may lend more weight to written documents and statements of witnesses.
 This protection from self-incrimination does not extend to student organizations or Greek letter organizations.